 Layoffs are often painful.
 They’re painful for affected employees and painful for managers to announce.
 Further pain is driven by the surprising amount of time an average worker remains unemployed.
-At six months, economists define workers as long-term unemployed.
+After six months of joblessness, economists define workers as long-term unemployed.
 In July 2021, the average length of unemployment was nearly seven months.
-With new unemployment insurance policies and shifts in the labor market, it’s hard to say how long many job seekers will be looking for work but we do know jobs are available.
-In fact, the most recent Bureau of Labor Statistics data published on August 9, 2021 tells us that in June 2021 there were 6.7 million hires during the month and 10.1 million job openings at month’s end.
+With new unemployment insurance policies and shifts in the labor market, it’s hard to say how long many job seekers will be looking for work, but we do know jobs are available.
+In fact, the Bureau of Labor Statistics data published on August 9, 2021 tells us that in June 2021 there were 6.7 million hires during the month and 10.1 million job openings at month’s end.

 - Providing Notice – In some cases involving sensitive information or business operations, it’s critical to announce a layoff and remove affected employees immediately to avoid the risk of employees damaging employer property or relationships.
 However, in many cases, giving an employee a week or more notice poses a low risk and can allow for not only a smooth transition for those picking up any work needing reassignment, but also allows an employee to begin their job search.
 Studies show that employees looking for work while employed fare better than those who are unemployed.

 - Being Intentional About Internal Transfers – For larger organizations, an intentional focus on internal transfer opportunities should begin as soon as possible with an impending layoff.
 Once the layoff is made, it’s key to continue to provide internal references and connections to find any openings that may fit, whether posted or soon to be posted.
 Rehiring employees with company history who’ve been vetted can be a great asset in addition to a great way to reduce the negative impacts of a layoff.